-3.9 Effects of Borrower Becoming Insolvent
+3.9 Effects of a Borrower Becoming Insolvent

-In principle, security rights (in particular pledges) are not affected by the debtor's insolvency, and the beneficiaries of such rights have a right of segregation.
+In principle, security rights (particularly pledges) are not affected by the debtor's insolvency, and the beneficiaries of such rights have a right of segregation.
 However, there are a few exceptions to this principle, depending on the type of pledge and the time the pledge is acquired.

-For example, if the pledge has been created within two years before the opening of insolvency proceedings and is to disadvantage other existing creditors, the insolvency administrator may challenge it in court if he or she can prove that the beneficiary knew or should have known the debtor's intention to disadvantage other creditors.
+For example, if the pledge was created within the two years before the opening of insolvency proceedings and is to disadvantage other existing creditors, the insolvency administrator may challenge it in court if he or she can prove that the beneficiary knew or should have known the debtor's intention to disadvantage other creditors.
 In another example, a pledge that is newly created within 60 days before the opening of the insolvency proceedings by judicial order (richterliches Pfandrecht) would automatically expire.

-Moreover, if the fulfilment of a pledge jeopardises the possible continuation of an insolvent company, fulfilment cannot be demanded before the expiry of six months from the opening of the insolvency proceedings.
+If it jeopardises the possible continuation of an insolvent company, the fulfilment of a pledge cannot be demanded before the expiry of six months from the opening of the insolvency proceedings.